remibm/odm-dsi-docker/README.md

 ### Send an event

-To create an entity of the type `simple.Person`, and an event of type `simple.CreatePerson` send REST API calls to the DSI runtime.
+To create an entity of type `simple.Person`, an event of type `simple.CreatePerson` can be sent by using REST API calls to the DSI runtime.

-The script `create_person.sh` can be used:
+The script `create_person.sh` does this for you:
 ```sh
 cd $DSI_DOCKER_GIT/samples/simple
 ./create_person.sh localhost